 1. Risks of BYOD

-Most businesses have considered the bring-your-own-device (BYOD) model for various reasons, including the assumption that it’s more cost-effective for your company and more convenient for your employees to use their preferred devices.
+Most businesses have been forced to consider the bring-your-own-device (BYOD) model for various reasons, including the assumption that it’s more cost-effective for your company and more convenient for your employees to use their preferred devices.
 However, this cost-saving view is only possible if we assume there are zero security risks associated with BYOD.

 In practice, whenever the employee is the one providing the operating system and apps, usually at a lower function tier than is appropriate for the company, deployment of security agents and policies is never 100% carried out.
 Thus, it only takes one unsecured laptop to give an attacker a foothold inside your network.

-Check out our article on Creating a Media Disposal Policy for Remote Workers.
+Recommended for Further Reading: Creating a Media Disposal Policy for Remote Workers

 It’s essential to secure your company’s digital assets and customers’ personal information.
 You can arrange for employees to access your internal network via a VPN connection.
 Also, your management and staff must maintain IT security even outside of your company’s VPN.
 Investing in cybersecurity protocols (such as training and secure Wi-Fi usage) will help mitigate the risk of a cyber attack.

-Here are a few tips we've recently shared to build a strong cybersecurity culture:
+Here are a few tips we've recently shared to build a stronger cybersecurity strategy: